Lothiraldan/saltpad/README.rst

 SaltPad Web GUI configuration
 =============================

-The Wed GUI use the HTTP Api of SaltStack to interract with the Salt-Master.
+The Web GUI uses the HTTP Api of SaltStack to interract with the Salt-Master.
 You should first install the Salt-Api on your Salt-Master.
 You can find the documentation in the `SaltStack documentation`_.

 If you just want to test SaltPad, you can use the Vagrantfile provided in vagrant directory.
 Just follow README in the same repository and have fun!